Content Cannibalization: The Silent Traffic Killer

 Why Content Cannibalization Happens

 Inadequate content planning serves as a primary source of content cannibalization.
 When new content is constantly published without a coherent strategy, it’s easy to lose sight of target keywords, leading to keyword overlaps.
+Inadequate content planning can also result in duplicate pages, which can dilute ranking power and confuse search engines.
 The problem can also stem from imperfect keyword research, a classic error being the creation of distinct pages for minor variations of an identical keyword.

 Another culprit is the lack of a keyword strategy.
 Without a defined plan, pages can inadvertently target the same keywords or topics, causing unnecessary competition among your site’s pages.
 Such uncoordinated efforts typically result in multiple pages contending for the same search engine results, thereby causing keyword cannibalization problems.